background image for GxP Lifeline

 • Increase supply redundancy through multi-source awards.

-• Increase the safety stock of critical materials.
+• Increase safety stock of critical materials.

 Step 3: Localize or Pursue Alternative Approaches